 “The IPS is the perfect intellectual front for Soviet activities which would be resisted if they were to originate openly from the KGB,” the director of the London-based Institute for the Study of Conflict Brian Crozier once said.
-But Tom Harkin has continued his close ties and friendship with the IPS.
-He was one of only 14 “progressive” lawmakers who have been on IPS’ anniversary celebration committee.
+But Tom Harkin continued his close ties and friendship with the IPS.
+He was one of only 14 “progressive” lawmakers who served on the IPS’s anniversary celebration committee.
 “I want to thank the Institute for Policy Studies,” said Harkin at an IPS reception at New Jersey’s Mott House, “and the people who have worked so hard [and] have been in my office a lot.”

-Harkin, like some in American agribusiness, has visited Communist Cuba, in part to promote future crop sales and to encourage the easing of trade restrictions.
+Harkin, like some in American agribusiness, visited Communist Cuba, in part to promote future crop sales and to encourage the easing of trade restrictions.
 The Iowa Senator also, on occasion, called on Cuban dictator Fidel Castro to release imprisoned dissidents.
-Upon returning from one trip, Harkin implicitly attributed Cuba’s brutal crackdowns on dissent to fear (of a possible U.S. invasion) that U.S. President George W. Bush had allegedly caused among Havana’s government leaders.
+Upon returning from one trip, Harkin implicitly attributed Cuba’s brutal crackdowns on dissent to fear — of a possible U.S. invasion — that U.S. President George W. Bush had allegedly caused among Havana’s government leaders.
 Harkin called on the Bush Administration to calm these fears by stating that it had no intention of military action against Cuba.

-During the 2004 presidential race, Harkin initially endorsed former Vermont Governor Howard Dean.
-Two months before the general election, Harkin switched his allegiance to John Kerry, who, like Harkin, had voted to authorize war in Iraq but thereafter relentlessly criticized it.
+During the 2004 Democratic presidential primaries, Harkin initially endorsed former Vermont Governor Howard Dean.
+Two months before the general election, Harkin switched his allegiance to John Kerry, who, like Harkin, had voted to authorize a U.S. invasion of Iraq but thereafter relentlessly criticized it.

-Harkin has gotten elected, in part, by claiming to have served in Vietnam.
-During his service in the Navy, Harkin told Washington Post reporter David Broder, “One year was in Vietnam.
+Harkin initially got elected to Congress, in part, by claiming to have served in Vietnam as a member of the U.S. Navy.
+He once told Washington Post reporter David Broder: “One year [I] was in Vietnam.
 I was flying F-4s and F-8s on combat air patrols and photo-reconnaissance support missions.
 I did no bombing.”
-But as the late Senator Barry Goldwater (R.-Arizona) was first to notice, nothing in Harkin’s military service file showed that he ever served in Vietnam.
-Challenged by Goldwater, an Air Force General, to explain why he had been awarded neither the Vietnam Service Medal nor the Vietnam Campaign medal (decorations given to everyone who served in the Southeast Asian theater), Harkin changed his story, claiming instead that he had flown combat sorties over Cuba during the 1960s.
+But as the late Senator Barry Goldwater (R-Arizona) was first to notice, nothing in Harkin’s military service file showed that he ever served in Vietnam.
+Challenged by Goldwater, an Air Force General, to explain why he had been awarded neither the Vietnam Service Medal nor the Vietnam Campaign medal — decorations given to everyone who served in the Southeast Asian theater — Harkin changed his story, claiming instead that he had flown combat sorties over Cuba during the 1960s.

 This was yet another Harkin lie.
 Harkin actually served as a ferry pilot who flew aircraft in need of repair between the Philippines and his base in Atsugi, Japan.
 Harkin at last acknowledged that he never had flown air patrols in Vietnam; he began describing himself in speeches as “a Vietnam era veteran.”

-The Marxist-oriented Institute for Policy Studies has given Harkin airtime on its own “In the Public Service” radio syndication.
+The Marxist-oriented Institute for Policy Studies gave Harkin airtime on its own “In the Public Service” radio syndication.
 IPS made Harkin a board member of its Interlink Press Service.

-Harkin’s wife Ruth, whom he met when both were studying law at Catholic University, moved from the powerful law firm of Vernon Jordan and Robert Strauss — Akin Gump Strauss Hauer & Feld — in 1993 when appointed by President Bill Clinton as chairman and CEO of the Overseas Private Investment Corporation (OPIC).
+Harkin’s wife Ruth, whom he met when both were studying law at Catholic University, moved from the powerful law firm of Vernon Jordan and Robert Strauss — Akin Gump Strauss Hauer & Feld — in 1993 when President Bill Clinton appointed her as chairman and CEO of the Overseas Private Investment Corporation (OPIC).
 At OPIC she facilitated deals with Clinton Commerce Secretary Ron Brown.